Vegan Peanut Butter Balls

 - Refrigerate the filling to firm it up.

-- Divide the scooped batter — my cookie dough scoop creates approximately 1″ balls, so I divide that ball in half to create smaller balls.
+- Divide the scooped batter — my cookie dough scoop creates approximately 1″ balls, so I divide that ball in half to make more petite balls.

 - Transfer rolled balls to the freezer for about 20 minutes.

-- Drop peanut butter balls, one at a time, in the melted chocolate and use a fork or a toothpick to remove the ball from the chocolate, tapping it gently to remove excess chocolate.
+- Drop the peanut butter balls, one at a time, into the melted chocolate, and use a fork or toothpick to remove the ball from the chocolate, gently tapping it to remove excess chocolate.

 - Place the pan in the fridge for 30 minutes to an hour or in the freezer for 15 to 20 minutes.
 The chocolate-covered peanut butter balls should come off the waxed paper easily.
 If they don’t, then place them back in the freezer or the fridge to allow the chocolate to set.